Devonics-Inc/FrPalletizingSetup/README.md

  - Click save and then the check mark at the top
  - Now you're good to go!

+## Step 3b: Disabling the rail break
+- After aftivating and enabling the rail, you must diable the break before moving it.
+The break of the rail is linked to AuxDO 5.
+To disable, run the following command:

+      SetAuxDO(5,1,0,0)
+- To enable the break, use:

+      SetAuxDO(5,0,0,0)

 ## Step 4: Activating the suction gripper
 - If you've used the set ip instructions attached, you should be able to control your gripper using the PLC IO control: